top of page

 CASE MANAGER

-A staff member who interfaces with insurance agencies regarding medical necessity and length of stay, as required, helps with discharge planning, arranging for medical equipment and visiting nurses when necessary, and makes referrals to CCS for medically eligible infants.
-Many insurance companies also have CASE MANAGERS who are assigned to customize and individualize benefits for those with extensive or complex health care needs.
+A staff member who collaborates with insurance agencies to clarify the reason for hospital admission and the length of stay required; they also help with discharge planning and arrange for medical equipment required for discharge; when necessary, they also initiate referrals to funding agencies for medically and financially eligible infants; this team member is different from the insurance company case manager who is assigned to customize and individualize benefits for those with extensive or complex health care needs

 CENTRAL CATHETER or CENTRAL LINE

-a thin, flexible tube (catheter) placed in a larger vein or artery to deliver medications or necessary fluids and nutrients to the body.
-Broviac catheters are usually placed in the upper chest and tunnel under the skin to enter the vena cava, the large blood vessel in the center of the body carrying blood to the heart.
-PICC lines (percutaneously inserted central catheters) are usually threaded through a vein in the arm to the vena cava.
-Central catheters also include umbilical venous and umbilical artery catheters which may be inserted into the vein or artery of the umbilical stump (belly button) shortly after birth.
+A thin, flexible tube (catheter) placed in a vein or artery to deliver medications, vitamins, and fluids to the body; broviac catheters are usually placed in the upper chest and tunnel under the skin to enter the vena cava; PICC (peripherally inserted central catheter) lines are usually threaded through a vein in the arm to the vena cava; this term also refers to umbilical venous and umbilical artery catheters that are inserted into the vein or artery of the umbilical stump (belly button) shortly after birth

 CHEST TUBE